khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

 * The user calls with the brower the file `index.html`, which displays the application
   (via `App.vue` - `main.ts` - `index.html`).
 * The graphics element `CiMini` consists of a "controller" and "graphics" part (extension `.ts` and `.vue` respectively).
 These are derived from base components.
-* The connection to the MQTT broker is established &uuml;via the files `MqttClient.ts` and `MqttClientInstance.ts`, where all controllers must be registered in the file `MqttClientInstance.ts`.
+* The connection to the MQTT broker is established via the files `MqttClient.ts` and `MqttClientInstance.ts`, where all controllers must be registered in the file `MqttClientInstance.ts`.
 If this is forgotten, the controller will not receive MQTT messages ("switch open").

 ## 2. creation of the Vue project in VSC
 1. start Visual Studio Code (VSC).
-2. VSC: Open terminal window: Men&uuml; Terminal - New Terminal.
+2. VSC: Open terminal window: Menu Terminal - New Terminal.
 3. VSC Terminal: Change to the folder under which the Vue project is to be created:
    `cd /g/github/mqtt4home/source_Vue`.
 4. VSC terminal: create Vue.js application: